bahamat/cf-primer/README.md

 This is a slide show using [DZSlides](http://paulrouget.com/dzslides/).

-You will need [pandoc](http://johnmacfarlane.net/pandoc/) version 1.11.1 or later to convert `slides.md` into `slides.html`.
+You will need [pandoc](http://johnmacfarlane.net/pandoc/) version 1.11.1 or later (but possibly earlier) to convert `slides.md` into `slides.html`.
 (Debian stable is unfortunately 1.5.1.1 and does not have DZSlides support).

+## Getting Started.

-Once you have `pandoc` installed simply run `make` to build `slides.html`.
+1. Once you have `pandoc` installed simply run `make` to build `slides.html`.

-Open `slides.html` in any modern web browser, preferably in full screen.
+2. Open `slides.html` in any modern web browser, preferably in full screen.

 ## Installing pandoc